ProxeusApp/proxeus-core/README.md

 Proxeus combines a powerful document automation tool with the wide-ranging blockchain functionalities, enabling users to digitize and monetize their IP.

+## Source Code

+You can access the source code of this application on the [Proxeus GitHub repository](https://github.com/ProxeusApp).

 ## Quick Start with docker
 The quickest way to try Proxeus is to use `docker-compose`.